Interpreter Course Information

 REGISTER NOW FOR LEVEL II COURSE!

-A new Level I Health Care Interpreter Course will be held during four weekends in October 2018.
-The dates are October 5,6, 7, 12, 13, 14, 19, 20, 21, 26, 27 and 28.
-Please click here for the course flyer, here for OPI information, and here for a list of documents to submit.
-Please contact course instructor, Espi Ralston, at firstname.lastname@example.org before registering for OPI course.
+A new Level II Health Care Interpreter Course will be held during three weekends in March 2019.
+The dates are March: 1, 2 ,3, 8, 9, 10, 15, 16.
+Please click here for the course flyer.
+Please contact course instructor, Espi Ralston, at email@example.com for more information.

 The Level I and II Health Care Interpreter Training Courses, administered by School of Public Health, are part of a specialized educational program for individuals who are proficient in two or more languages; it is the first program in the US to be accredited by the International Medical Interpreter Association (IMIA).